Anyonic spin-Hall effect on the Black Hole horizon: Abstract

 \section{Abstract}

-\textit{An ``exotic photon'' i.e. a mass and chargeless Carroll particle with anyonic spin, magnetic moment and ``exotic'' charges associated with the 2-parameter central extension of the 2-dimensional Carroll group moves on the horizon of a Kerr-Newman Black Hole consistently with the anomalous spin-Hall effect.}
+\textit{ Using the fact that the horizon of black holes is a Carroll manifold, we show that an ``exotic photon'' i.e. a particle without mass and charge but with anyonic spin, magnetic moment and ``exotic'' charges associated with the 2-parameter central extension of the 2-dimensional Carroll group moves on the horizon of a Kerr-Newman Black Hole consistently with the Hall law.}